jarmoza/twic_close_reading/README.md

 ## Overview

   **TWiC Close Reading** (TCR) is a Python script that generates interactive HTML files for texts that have been modeled by the [MALLET topic modeler](http://mallet.cs.umass.edu/).
 It leans on code and ideas from my previous D3 visualization for topic models, ["Topic Words in Context" or "TWiC"](https://github.com/jarmoza/twic), which offers a more comprehensive look at topic models. *TCR* is built to look at the texts themselves under the lens of the topic weights in each text, and topic word weights in their topics.
 While *TWiC* already provides a similar view in its "Text View" panel, *TCR* is meant to give a more lightweight, more informative and easily browsable version of this view.
 The idea here is to facilitate making substantive connections between a human-authored text and the underlying statistical data that models it.
-Below is a sample image so you can get an idea of what such a view looks like on one of the last paragraphs of Herman Melville's *Moby-Dick* (spoiler alert).
+Below is a sample image so you can get an idea of what such a view looks like.
+Here it is visited on one of the last paragraphs of Herman Melville's *Moby-Dick* (spoiler alert).

   ![TCR Example Image](images/tcr_example_image.png)